 Remember those bouncy houses from childhood?
-This party idea - an inflatable games adventure, with laser tag and gigantic obstacle courses - puts a spin on the inflatable games concept.
+Put a spin on inflatable games by including laser tag and a gigantic obstacle course.
 It offers plenty of grown-up appeal and an abundance of "wow" factor.

-One caveat: Do not hold a party of this type on a breezy day.
-Also, make absolutely sure you hire party rental company staff to install and adequately tether the structures and to supervise them throughout the event.
+One caveat: do not hold a party of this type on a breezy day.
+Also, make sure you hire party rental company staff to install and adequately tether the structures and to supervise them throughout the event.

 A Grown-Up Hogwarts Adventure